evanx/jsbin/hydratePromises/readme.md

 ### Error handling

 However some properties might have failed to load e.g. because of a network error.
-Those will not be set on `state.` So we might `getInitialState` e.g. initialise the `popularArticles` property to an empty array as follows:
+Those will not be set on `state.`

+We might `getInitialState` to initialise `this.state.popularArticles` to an empty array as follows:

 ```javascript
    getInitialState: function () {